 What’s Being Shredded?

 Though we associate shredders with the destruction of paper documents, industrial shredders offer us the ability to shred thicker materials such as a stack of papers, thin plastics, corrugated boxes, and even circuit boards.
 However, shredders also have the ability to rip up things as delicate as tissue.
-What an industrial shredder is capable of is determined by the type of blades it has.
+What an industrial shredder is capable of is determined by the type of paper shredder blades it has.

 How Fine a Cut Do You Need?